Historical Marker Details

 Subject:Homeland of the Nez Perce Chief Joseph.

 Wallowa Valley, summer homeland of the Joseph Band Nez Perce, was part of the expansive Nez Perce reservation established by the treaty of 1855.
 Upon discovery of gold in the region, the U.S. eliminated the reservation in the Wallowas in 1863.
-The Joseph Band held on until 1877 when, …
+The Joseph Band held on until 1877 when, under pressure from increasing white settlement, they were ordered to abandon their ancestral homeland.
+Violent …

 Read More